JavierMonjaraz/JavierMonjaraz/README.md

 ## Hi there 👋
-I'm Javier Monjaraz, I'm a software engineer with a strong background in backend development and a passion for building scalable and efficient web applications.
+I'm a software engineer with a strong background in backend development and a passion for building scalable and efficient web applications.
 My expertise includes designing and implementing REST APIs, optimizing database performance, and ensuring the security and reliability of web services.

 ### 🖥️ Programming Languages & Others